skedular/skedular/web/event-catalog/services/BookingService/index.md

 ## Overview

-The Team Service is a component of the system responsible for managing team structure and roles.
-It interacts with other services to maintain accurate team members format.
+The Booking Service is a component of the system responsible for managing booking.
+It interacts with other services to maintain accurate Booking information.

 ## Architecture diagram